Baháʼí House of Worship: New Delhi, India

-The Baháʼí House of Worship in Bahapur, New Delhi, India was designed by Iranian-American architect Fariborz Sahba and is commonly known as the Lotus Temple.
+In Bahapur, New Delhi, India, there is a Baháʼí House of Worship that is commonly known as the Lotus Temple, which was designed by Iranian-American architect Fariborz Sahba.
 Rúhíyyih Khánum laid the foundation stone on 17 October 1977 and dedicated the temple on 24 December 1986.
 The total cost was $10 million.
 The temple has won numerous architectural awards, including from the Institution of Structural Engineers, the Illuminating Engineering Society of North America, and the Architectural Society of China.
 It has also become a major attraction for people of various religions, with up to 100,000 visitors on some Hindu holy days; estimates for the number of visitors per year range from 2.5 million to 5 million.
 The temple is often listed as one of Delhi's main tourist attractions, and even as one of the most visited buildings in the world.

-Inspired by the sacred lotus flower, the temple's design is composed of 27 free-standing, marble-clad "petals" grouped into clusters of three and thus forming nine sides.
+Inspired by the sacred lotus flower, the temple's design is composed of 27 free-standing, marble-clad "petals" grouped into clusters of three and thus forming nine entryways.
 The temple's shape has symbolic and inter-religious significance because the lotus is often associated with the Hindu goddess Lakshmi.
 Nine doors open onto a central hall with permanent seating for 1,200 people, which can be expanded for a total seating capacity of 2,500 people.
 The temple rises to a height of 40.8 metres and is situated on a property that covers 105,000 square metres and features nine surrounding ponds.
 An educational centre beside the temple was established in 2017.
+The temple uses solar panels to produce 120 kW of the 500 kW of electricity it requires in total.

 Santiago, Chile

 The continental Baháʼí House of Worship for South America (or "Mother Temple for South America") is located in Santiago, Chile.
 Shoghi Effendi announced Chile as the site for the continental temple of South America in 1953, and in 2001 the process to build the temple was launched.
 The chosen design was by Siamak Hariri of Hariri Pontarini Architects in Toronto, Ontario, Canada.
 Excavation was initiated at the site in 2010 and construction began in 2012.
 The doors opened on 19 October 2016.
 The Santiago temple cost a total of $30 million to build and has won a range of Canadian and international architectural awards.

-The Santiago Baháʼí House of Worship is ringed by nine entrances, nine pathways, and nine fountains, and the structure is composed of nine arching "sails."
+The Santiago Baháʼí House of Worship is ringed by nine entrances, nine pathways, and nine fountains, and the structure is composed of nine arching "sails".
 These have also been described as nine "petals" and the temple's shape as "floral"; the "petals" are separated by glass which allows light to illuminate the temple's interior.
 The exterior of the "petals" is made from cast glass while the interior is made from translucent Portuguese marble.
 The sides of the temple are held up on the inside by a steel and aluminum superstructure.
 The temple can seat 600 people and it is 30 metres high and 30 metres in diameter.